troglobit/finit/README.md

 **Inetd**

 Finit comes with an `inetd` server built-in.
-No need to maintain a seprate config file for services that you want to start on demand.
+No need to maintain a separate config file for services that you want to start on demand.

 **Runlevels**